Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 7. Campfire Storytelling

-Students are annoying smores at a camp fire.
+Students are enjoying s’mores at a campfire.

 Campfire stories make great summer activities.